 After six years, the heirs petitioned to amend the original division agreement so that the division in the third asset group would be in the form of equal shares and not by the sale and distribution of the consideration amongst them as was agreed to be done but had not actually been executed.

 Moreover, the heirs petitioned to balance the difference in favor of heir A from the proceeds money received from the sale of the joint asset mentioned in group 2, the proceeds of which had not yet been divided and were deposited in the estate manager’s trust account.

-In this instance, the question arose as to whether the new division forms an additional division amongst the heirs. if so, can the cash proceeds from the sale of the group 2 assets, which were intended to balance the difference created in favor of heir A, the perceived as an asset included amongst the estate assets.
+In this instance, the question arose as to whether the new division forms an additional division among the heirs.
+If so, can the cash proceeds from the sale of the group 2 assets, which were intended to balance the difference created in favor of heir A, be perceived as an asset included amongst the estate assets?

 It was decided that, since no division agreement had yet been executed in the third group of assets and no use or form of division had been made of them, the amendment to the agreement regarding this group of assets could be deemed to be an initial division.

 Regarding the balance payments paid from the cash proceeds from the sale of the asset from the second group, it was determined that, as long as the proceeds had not been divided and had been deposited in the estate manager’s trust account and the asset sold remained under the joint ownership of the heirs – the balance from the proceeds of this asset can be perceived as a balance from the estate money.

 On a number of occasions the question has arisen as to whether heirs, who inherited shares in a, “land association,” can dissolve the Association and, then, after receiving the company’s assets without a division following the dissolution, execute a division amongst themselves, which would be covered under the directives in Section 5 c(4) of the law.